-- Adult ally training - tips for adults on how to guide from the side and encourage youth to use their power to make change.
+- Youth/Adult Partnership - tips for adults on how to guide from the side and encourage youth to use their power to make change.

-- Power Map Training - youth will learn how to make connections and get demands met by identifying allies and resources.
+- Power Mapping - youth will learn how to make connections and get demands met by identifying allies and resources.

-- Disability Awareness Training - youth will gain knowledge and skills on interacting and working with youth and people with disabilities.
+- Disability Awareness & Inclusion - youth will gain knowledge and skills on interacting and working with youth and people with disabilities.

 For more information and/or to schedule a time for Youth As Resources to come to your site, please call us at (443) 889 – 4868 or email email@example.com